-• Advisor Class: advisor classes are divided by grade levels to support building and strengthening relationships with students and parents, develop PEP's (personal education plans), support healthy study habits, train safety protocols, give academic support, and be an avenue that assists continued development of positive school culture.
+Advisor Class: advisor classes are divided by grade levels to support building and strengthening relationships with students and parents, develop PEP's (personal education plans), support healthy study habits, train safety protocols, give academic support, and be an avenue that assists continued development of positive school culture.
 Though each student will be assigned to an advisor, they will have the opportunity to attend different classes during this time to receive academic support if needed.
-Advisor will be at the beginning of each Monday, Tuesday,

-Wednesday, Thursday, and Friday on scheduled school days for 50 minutes and Wednesdays for 15 minutes.
+Advisor will be at the beginning of each Monday, Tuesday, Thursday, and Friday on scheduled school days for 50 minutes.
+We will not have Advisor on Wednesdays.